-The Department of Information Science will expand its leadership role in preparing information professionals to meet the needs of the global information society.
-LIS graduates will continue to serve as intermediaries between information and information seekers, as well as serve crucial roles in a wide variety of settings with increasingly sophisticated technological tools.
-The diverse faculty of LIS will contribute individual strengths to increase the quality of teaching, research, and service that will maintain the department as a center of excellence.
+The Department of Information Science will expand its leadership role in preparing data and information professionals to meet the needs of the global information society.
+The graduates will serve as intermediaries between information and information users, as well as play crucial roles in a wide variety of settings with increasingly sophisticated technological tools.
+The diverse faculty will contribute individual strengths to increase the quality of teaching, research, and service that will maintain the Department as a center of excellence.

-The Department of Information Science provides and supports resources, research, and service for education and leadership to the information science community and prepares information professionals of the highest quality to serve dynamic roles in the state, the nation, and the world.
+The Department of Information Science provides and supports resources, research, and service for education and leadership to the information science, library science, and data science communities and prepares information professionals of the highest quality to serve dynamic roles in the state, the nation, and the world.

 The goals of the department are to:

 - Prepare information professionals who demonstrate excellence in leadership, service, research and education in a service-oriented and technology-driven environment;

 - Advance and contribute to leading-edge research, scholarship, and advancement activities toward the University's Tier One status;

 - Maintain a healthy enrollment, student retention, and a supportive and flexible learning environment to accommodate students' individual backgrounds, needs, and aspirations;

 - Contribute to professional, academic, and public interests through alumni engagement, faculty and staff development, continuing education, and disciplinary leadership